 You can attend a workshop, you can join a march, you can sign petitions, the options are endless.
 As a parent, I am always looking for ways to celebrate International Women’s Day at home.
 After all my daughters are the women of the future.
 They will be the women marching in the future – here’s hoping they won’t have to march for women’s rights when they are adults.

-International Women’s Day was the event that sparked the creation of this list, but my hope is that everyone will read these books…add them to your home library.
+International Women’s Day was the event that sparked the creation of this book list, but my hope is that everyone will read these books…add them to their home library.
 Everyone will find the stories interesting and inspiring.
 Here’s hoping boys and girls will find a favourite book in this list and pursue his or her dreams.

-Malala Yousafzai: Warrior with Words You may be familiar with Malala Yousafzai’s story – the young girl who was shot on a bus, travelling to school.
+Malala Yousafzai: Warrior with Words You may be familiar with Malala Yousafzai’s story – the young Pakistani girl who was shot on a bus, travelling to school.
 She survived the attack and now fights for access to education for children around the world.
 This book shares her story in a way that is appropriate for young children.
 Introduce young children to her story and her passion through this book.

 Paper Bag Princess by Robert Munsch This classic from author Robert Munsch introduces young readers to a princess who kicks all stereotypes to the curb.
 She stands up to a dragon and an obnoxious prince.

-I am Rosa Parks (Ordinary People Change the World) by Brad Meltzer Brad Meltzer introduces young readers to Rosa Parks’ story.
-The book spends time explores bullying and bigotry in a way that is accessible to young readers.
+I am Rosa Parks (Ordinary People Change the World) by Brad Meltzer – Brad Meltzer introduces young readers to Rosa Parks’ story.
+The book spends time exploring bullying and bigotry in a way that is accessible to young readers.
 A great introduction to social justice issues and a civil rights hero.

 Good Night Stories for Rebel Girls by Elena Favilli and Francesca Cavallo And now for something completely different…a book of short stories about awesome women who have made a mark on history.
 This book brings together the stories of 60 women and 100 international artists to illustrate those stories.
-This book is a modern classic which is going to be passed down for generations.
+This book is a modern classic that is going to be passed down for generations.

 Rosie Revere, Engineer by Andrea Beaty When your child looks at a pile of sticks does she reach in and start building?
 Perhaps you have a little engineer on your hands.
 Andrea Beaty introduces us to Rosie Revere, an unlikely engineer.
 Seeing girls exploring engineering, architecture and scientists is what Beaty brings to life in her book series.

-Princess Smartypants by Babette Cole Turn that princess sterotype upside down.
+Princess Smartypants by Babette Cole Turn that princess stereotype upside down.
 Princess Smartypants isn’t looking to get married – she’s happy on her own.
 What happens when her family pressures her to find a Prince?
 It’s a pretty clever and funny outcome that will show kids that independence is okay.